 Among America’s first coin series from the United States Mint was the collection of gold coins issued using the terminology “eagle.”
-These gold coins were the first-ever circulation US coinage from the mint and remained in circulation from introduction in 1795 to the end of US gold coining in 1933.
-The Pre-33 $2.50 Indian Gold Quarter Eagle Coin is now available to y...
+These gold coins were the first-ever circulation US coinage from the mint and remained in circulation from introduction in......
 Read More

 The $2.5 Indian Head Gold Eagle is perhaps the most sought after Quarter Eagle gold coin to ever be produced by the US Mint.
 Its unique design and the different minting techniques used to create this coin make it a spectacle to behold, especially for those interested in 19th and early 20th century US coins.
 The US Mint has produced a large number of gold coins throughout its storied existence, but few are more popular than the Indian Head design.
 Coins produced nearly a century ago are almost always going to have some element of rarity, but these coins also boast extremely high gold content capable of catching the attention of investors who want to put their money into something a bit more off the beaten path of coins produced nowadays.

 Bela Lyon Pratt is credited with drafting the design of the $2.5 Indian Head Gold Eagle, but the US Mint is credited with the innovations used to make the coin appear wholly different than its predecessors.
 The first thing most people notice when comparing the Indian Head Gold Eagle with a previous edition, such as the Liberty Head, is the depressed engraving as opposed to raised inscriptions.
 All markings and inscriptions on the Indian Head Gold Eagle are incused, or pressed, into the coin.
 This new style was also used on the $5 Indian Head Gold Half Eagle coin.